Failed Background Check After Job Offer: Employers Guide in 2023

 A failed background check does not necessarily mean you won’t be hired.
 If you feel the information on the background check is inaccurate, you can dispute the information and request the potential employer work with you and correct the mistakes and proceed with the hiring process.

 When a background verification fails, the company can rescind the job offer or terminate the employee if the person has already started the job.
-Additionally, the company can work with the candidate to either get greater clarification of what’s on the background report or correct errors on the report.
-Candidates have the right to dispute information reported in error or in violation of state or federal laws.
+Additionally, the company can work with the applicant to either get greater clarification of what’s on the background report or correct errors on the report.
+Applicants have the right to dispute information reported in error or in violation of state or federal laws.

 References